Claiming state benefits

 • Pension Credit

 So, let’s say Bob applies for a Support for Mortgage Interest because he has been off work sick and needs help to meet his financial obligations as well as his mortgage payments.
-Bob has a mortgage of £150,000 with a term of 30 years.
+Bob has a mortgage of £200,000 with a term of 30 years.
 His mortgage is capital and interest (repayment).
-The interest rate is 4% fixed for 5 years and means his monthly mortgage payment is £716 per month.
+The interest rate is 4% fixed for 5 years and his monthly mortgage payment is £716 a month.

-If Bob is claiming one of the above benefits, he would have had to have served the relevant waiting period before he could receive the Support for Mortgage Interest.
-The waiting period is normally 39 weeks.
-People who are in receipt of Pension Credit would not have a waiting period.
+If Bob is claiming one of the above benefits, once the 39 week waiting period has passed he could receive the Support for Mortgage Interest.
+People who are in receipt of Pension Credit do not have a waiting period.

-The Department for Work and Pensions will not do a credit check on applicants for Support for Mortgage Interest.
+The DWP will not do a credit check on applicants for Support for Mortgage Interest.

 Bob could potentially claim other state benefits depending upon his circumstances.
-However, it is very difficult to accurately portray what a claimant would actually and specifically qualify for without taking many other factors into consideration.
+However, it is very difficult to accurately portray what a claimant could qualify for without taking many other factors into consideration.

-We’ve seen eligibility for various benefits change frequently and here is a list of just some of the factors which directly affect whether a claimant would qualify for any type of state benefit:
+Eligibility for various benefits change frequently.
+Here are some of the factors which directly affect whether a claimant would qualify for any type of state benefit:

 • age